 The [ Gnomonic projection ] method on other maritime navigation charts is used for small-scale ocean passage charts or very large-scale harbour navigation charts.
 Small-scale gnomonic nautical maps have the meridians converge at the poles, while on large-scale gnomonic nautical maps, the area is small and the meridians appear to be parallel.
 The projection type, Mercator or Gnomonic, used on a particular maritime navigation chart is shown close to the title.

-The marine chart scale along with other details, such as the units used and the last correction date are shown close to its title.
+The nautical chart scale along with other details, such as the units used and the last correction date are shown close to its title.

-Marine charts use a range of [ nautical chart symbols ] depicting important features and potential hazards.
-Have a common knowledge of nautical chart symbols as well as keep a reference guide on board.
+Nautical charts use a range of [ chart symbols ] depicting important features and potential hazards.
+Have a common knowledge of maritime navigation chart symbols as well as keep a reference guide on board.

 Maritime navigation charts are available in electronic form and in combination with a [ marine chartplotter ] , allow maritime navigation to be prepared on a screen and also incorporate other instrument data.